 Colorectal cancer is an increasingly common form of cancer that often goes undetected.
 In fact, it is the leading cause of cancer deaths among non-smokers, men and women combined.
 Both proper diet and annual screening beginning at age 50 can reduce the risk and catch pre-cancerous growths before they become life-threatening.

-Recent research from The US Preventive Services Task Force, American Gastroenterological Association, and the American Society for Gastrointestinal Endoscopy now recommends the use of the non-invasive Fecal Immunochemical Test (FIT) annually for adults over 50, as it may be more effective detecting early cancers than the sigmoidoscopy or colonoscopy at five-year intervals.
-Champions for Health and Kaiser Permanente are working with community clinics to increase the use of FIT tests as a primary screening tool through a program called FIT-SD and ensure proper data collection, test collection and follow-thru.
+Recent research from The US Preventive Services Task Force, American Gastroenterological Association, and the American Society for Gastrointestinal Endoscopy now recommends the use of the non-invasive Fecal Immunochemical Test (FIT) annually for adults over 50, as it may be more effective in detecting early cancers than the sigmoidoscopy or colonoscopy at five-year intervals.
+Champions for Health is working with community clinics to increase the use of FIT tests as a primary screening tool through a program called FIT-SD and ensure proper data collection, test collection, and follow-thru.